Ensembl/postgap/README.md

 # Running

-Everytime you run POSTGAP, add ```--database_dir /path/to/databases_dir``` to the command line, the database directory path corresponds to the directory created above.
+Everytime you run POSTGAP, add ```--database_dir /path/to/databases_dir``` to the command line, where the database directory path corresponds to the directory created above.

 By default, run from the root directory the command: